tuesy/altspacevr-project-hmdtracker-rails/README.md

 ## Instructions

-Update an existing rails project to audit changes to a table, and then include additional enhancements of your own.
+Update an existing Rails project to audit changes to a state table, and then include additional enhancements of your own.

 ## Goals

-We use this test to get a sense of your coding style and to how you creatively solve both a concrete problem and an abstract one.
+We use this test to get a sense of your coding style, your Ruby skills, and to how you creatively solve both a concrete problem and an abstract one.
 When we receive your project, here is what we will be asking ourselves:

 - Does the basic functionality of the app work as intended?